dprekel/gpgpu-intel/README.md

 ## Dependencies
 Different to Intels NEO OpenCL driver, this driver doesn't need interface headers of the IGC to build successfully.
 This poises a risk of compatibility issues with specific IGC builds.

+The batchbuffer is then put into a ring buffer by the kernel driver so that the Command Streamer Engine of the GPU can directly access it by DMA.
+The Command Streamer then executes the commands one by one.